Partners (1982 film): Production

-The film was one of six relatively low budgeted films rushed into production by Paramount Pictures in 1981 prior to an impending director strike, with budgets between $4–8 million.
+The film was one of six relatively low budgeted films rushed into production by Paramount Pictures in 1981 prior to an impending Directors Guild of America strike, with budgets between $4–8 million.
 Paramount were interested to see what the results would be like on films with a shortened pre-production process.
 The other films were Some Kind of Hero, Jekyll and Hyde...
 Together Again, I'm Dancing as Fast as I Can, White Dog and An Officer and a Gentleman.
-A seventh film, Young Lust, was "picked up" from another production company.
-Partners was not championed within the studio by Don Simpson (Michael Eisner, also at the studio, said that he "hated" the script.) who lumped it together with every other rush-job project except for "An Officer and a Gentleman, which ultimate yielded a deal where Simpson agreed to get the fast tracked projects done on time and on budget as long as Eisner gave a green light to the eventual Richard Gere-Debra Winger-Louis Gossett Jr. starring blockbuster.
+A seventh film, Young Lust, was "picked up" from another production company, RSO Films.
+Michael Eisner, the president of Paramount at the time, said that he "hated" the script.
+Partners was not championed within the studio by Don Simpson who lumped the film together with every other rush-job project except for An Officer and a Gentleman, which ultimately yielded a deal where Simpson agreed to get the fast tracked projects done on time and on budget as long as Eisner gave a green light to the eventual Richard Gere-Debra Winger-Louis Gossett Jr. starring blockbuster.
 Of all the seven films, Paramount executives were most enthusiastic about the script for Partners.

 The movie was one of a number of gay-themed films being made in Hollywood at the time, the others being Making Love and Deathtrap.
 According to Burrows, Francis Veber "wanted it to be apparent that John's character was gay.
 He wanted to advance the gay rights movement, which was still taboo as a film subject in 1981.

-In the original script and cut of the film Hurt's character commits suicide "because his life was so sad," said Veber.
+In the original script and cut of the film Hurt's character Kerwin commits suicide "because his life was so sad," said Veber.
 "We shot the scene but when people saw the film they had grown to like Hurt so much that by the point that the suicide came as too much of a shock, so we took it out.
 In France it would have been quite acceptable.
 I found that interesting."
 Burrows wrote "after the experience, I knew that feature films were not in my wheelhouse."